Starting the Licensure Process

 • You may begin reporting AXP hours once you turn 18 or the equivalent of a graduate from high school.

-• You may also concurrently fulfill this requirement at the same time as you are completing the ARE.
+• You may also concurrently fulfill this requirement at the same time as you are completing the ARE and CSE.

-You must request NCARB transmit your AXP Record to the Board after completing the ARE.
+• You must request NCARB transmit your AXP Record to CAB after completing both the ARE and CSE.

 • Candidates outside California must request hard cards for fingerprint submission.